MicrosoftDocs/win32/desktop-src/SecCrypto/sending-an-enveloped-data-message.md

 ---
-Description: 'In the following example, a plaintext message is read in from a file, and a certificate store that contains the certificates of the intended message recipients is opened.' ms.assetid: '7ae672d3-e11d-453c-b9c0-354d21830ae4'
+Description: In the following example, a plaintext message is read in from a file, and a certificate store that contains the certificates of the intended message recipients is opened. ms.assetid: 7ae672d3-e11d-453c-b9c0-354d21830ae4
-title: Sending an Enveloped Data Message
+title: Sending an Enveloped Data Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Sending an Enveloped Data Message